 Contact Us About Your Case

-We Provide a one-time free legal consultation relating to all your NRI related enquiries in India.
+We Provide a legal consultation relating to all your NRI related enquiries in India.
 This consultation includes a proper review of your legal- enquire/case and a phone call with one of our Attorneys.
 Our team believes that it is very important to understand our clients before they engage us as their attorneys.